Guards (Singapore Army)

-The Singapore Armed Forces Guards Formation, also referred to as Guards and called Guardsmen is the heliborne rapid deployment infantry formation of the Singapore Armed Forces, specialising in conducting air assault, expeditionary, and amphibious operations.
+The Singapore Armed Forces Guards Formation is an elite heliborne light infantry formation of the Singapore Army, specialising in conducting rapid deployment, air assault, expeditionary, and amphibious operations.

+The commander of the Guards Formation is Chief Guards Officer Brigadier General Wong Pui Chuan.

 History

 The Guards formation was created on 1 January 1975 as the 7th Singapore Infantry Brigade (7 SIB) with four officers, five specialists and a few clerks.
 7 SIB subsequently took command of the Infantry Training Depot (ITD) on 1 January 1976 and the 7th Battalion, Singapore Infantry Regiment (7 SIR) and 8th Battalion, Singapore Infantry Regiment (8 SIR) on 9 February 1976.
 On 1 July 1976, 7 SIB was declared operational.
 In view of its operational role, the ITD was removed from 7 SIB, and the SAF Guards Unit (SAFGU), formed in the 1960s for guard mounting at the Istana and other public duties activities, came under the command of 7 SIB.